saurinn/saurinn.github.com/src/pages/blog/xxe-oob-via-a-pdf-upload.md

 I always wanted to use that gif... thanks [André](https://x.com/0xacb/status/1954674644524707894).

-And just like that I successfully exfiltrated an internal filesystem from the AWS instance.
+And just like that I successfully exfiltrated an internal filesystem file from the AWS instance.
 Great, let's try reading something more sensitive `/etc/passwd`:

 No luck...
 The call to my collaborator was empty.
 I tried with different files but still nothing was returned to my collaborator instance...
 OK, until this point I'd read a ton of writeups about XXE on Java applications and I knew I was facing the line termination (multiline files) restriction, so only single line files could be read out.

 Time to pull out the FTP trick to exfil mutiline files (thanks to Novikov).
 I found a [script](https://github.com/lc/230-OOB/blob/master/230.py) created by [Corben Leo](https://x.com/hacker_) that emulates an FTP server for OOB attacks.

 After having a lot of issues setting up the server on my VPS (skill issue), I finally was able to do it.
-Then, I repeated all the exploitation steps, which lead me to... nada land, again...
+Then, I repeated all the exploitation steps, which lead me to...

+Nada land, again.